Comsicare/SFM-Library/README.md

 ## What to look out for when using this collection

-**Most programms will not work without adjusting the config.**
-We have adjusted the minimum tick interval on the server that I wrote most of these on.
+**Most programms will not work without adjusting the config.** :/ We have adjusted the minimum tick interval on the server that I wrote most of these on.
 Therefore you'll find many sub 20 ticks move triggers.
 If you don't adjust the config in the world you wanna load them, they will fail.

 I am planning to gradually create default config compatible and in general more compatible versions of these programms.
 But many of these are just impractical with 20 tick intervals.

-Feel free to use these programms when playing.
-If you show them off, please provide proper credit.
+**Feel free to use these programms when playing.
+If you show them off, please provide proper credit.**